 Whenever you can get out–do it and enjoy.
 By the way, if you deer hunt, their trails, bedding

-and feeding areas will be very obvious.
+and feeding areas will be pronounced.
 These are the same areas the deer frequent during WI firearm, muzzleloader and late archery season.